QuantumZain/chaotic-system/README.md

 ## Features

-To Add/Remove balls and manipulate their properties, i.e velocity, position, etc you can do so by opening chaos_balls.py in a text editor and follow the comments in line 153 as a guide.
+To Add/Remove balls and manipulate their properties, i.e velocity, position, etc you can do so by opening chaos_balls.py in a text editor and follow the comments in line 153 as a instructions.

 ## Controls